sc0v0ne/LearnAI/checklist/ai_checklist.md

 - Predictive models focus on the model’s ability to produce accurate predictions.

-- Explanatory models focus more on understanding the relationships between the variables in the data.
+- Explanatory models focus on understanding the relationships between the variables in the data.

 ML models (especially ensemble models and neural networks) are predictive models that are much better at predictions than traditional models such as linear/logistic regression.